 Toppings can be anything you want them to be.
 Measurements don’t count though less is usually better.
 Olive oil makes a much nicer pizza crust than vegetable oil.

-If you are having trouble cutting your pizza with a knife or pizza wheel, grab the kitchen shears.
+Grab the kitchen shears if you are having trouble cutting your pizza with a knife or pizza wheel.
 Bon appetite!